NimishMishra/networking/notes/general_ideas.md

 - In `.gitlab-ci.yml`, one can have shell scripts.
 Upon running the pipeline, the script is run by a `runner` (which can be a local VM or a hosted environment).
 The idea is that if somehow a runner is configured on the machine to compromise and the pipeline is executed, the commands should run on the given machine and you should be able to get a connection to a remote computer. (?)

 - Another exploit for GitLab runners given [here](https://frichetten.com/blog/abusing-gitlab-runners/).
 Given only the runner token (which is used to register the runner with GitLab), upon pushing to a repo which is configured for the runner, the runner will POST to `/api/v4/jobs/request` and will receive a JSON with information it requires to run the job.
 The attack is to set up a separate runner to steal the job (pipeline checks when code is pushed) and get the data.
 A normal runner queries things once every 3 minutes, but we could do it endlessly, thereby almost ensuring we always get the job.
 Our imposter runner will spit out much data this way.

+## Docker escape

+- Read more at the Ready writeup.

+- Finding if you are within a container:

+	-- Run the `linpeas` script.
+It tells you.
+	-- Check the `cgroup` information of the `init` from `/proc/1/cgroup`.
+If it is not `/`, it's a container.

+- Find if the container is privileged by running a command that requires the docker container to have specified the `--privileged` flag.
+Like `ip link add dummy0 type dummy`